jeep wrangler 2.0 vs 3.6

 For the committed off-roader, the 2.0L is a better choice.
 It’s a decent cruiser, too, but if your primary purpose is hitting those mountain trails, then you’re better off with the 2.0L as your ally.

 For those looking more for on-road use, perhaps with some occasional off-roading at the weekend for fun and to let the Wrangler play in its natural habitat, then the 3.6L is the better choice.
-I advise you to make a choice based on your exact need.
+We advise you to make a choice based on your exact needs.